RockLib/RockLib.Logging/docs/BasicConfig.md

  Lets take a look at the 2 config keys above in a bit more detail
  * Rock.ApplicationId.Current - This is used to set the current application ID for the backend logger, this should be unique for each app.
 Use 200001 if you do not not have an Id
  * Rock.Environment.Current - This will default to Dev is nothing is provided.
 Valid options are Dev, Test, Beta, Prod

+## Sample Config File
+There is a sample web.config file in the root of the Rock.Logging/Docs folder.
+This file shows only the entries needed to get the Rock.Logging library to work.

 ## Basic Usage
  ### Logging Messages